 Hawaiian Humane Society welcomes all animals and about 65 arrive daily.
 There are no fees to bring in stray animals.
-Owners who surrender their pets voluntarily are charged $25 per animal which helps underwrite our costs incurred in their care.
 Here are some of Oahu’s other community resources and a directory of animal services organizations.

 Open 24 hours a day, seven days a week, including holidays.

 Free-roaming cat sterilizations and humane cat trap rental

 Schedule an appointment – Having detailed information about your pet(s) behavior, health history and other details allows our staff to better assist your animal(s).
 Making an appointment in advance to meet with a member of our Admissions staff saves you time and provides us with the opportunity to learn more about the animal(s).

 Fill out the online form to schedule an appointment to surrender your pet(s).
 Appointments must be made 24 hours in advance.
 Appointment time slots are scheduled 30 minutes apart and offered daily from 9:00 – 11:00 am and 6:00 – 8:00 pm.
 Schedule an appointment today.

 Walk in to our Admissions Center – If you are unable to schedule an advance appointment, our Admissions Center is open 24 hours a day, 7 days a week, including holidays.